gooberwaresandfishes/Billi/README.md

 - MAKE SURE TO EXIT THE GAME OR STATS WILL DRAIN.
 - MAKE SURE TO SAVE BEFORE EXITING.
 - Have fun exploring Billi!
+- I don't own like 99% of the assets in this game, don't sue me pls (i wrote all the code tho iirc)